Bogarin Trail: Awesome Bird and Sloth Spotting in La Fortuna, Costa Rica [2024 Guide]

 Paradise Catchers in the Bogarin Trail, La Fortuna, Costa Rica

-How to reach Bogarin Trail
+How to Reach Bogarin Trail

 Bogarin Trail is located close to the La Fortuna town center and about 600 m from the La Fortuna Park or the main church of the town, Parroquia San Juan Bosco.

 As you pass the church, after around 600 m towards the Arenal volcano, a short alley on the right, leads you to the entrance of the Bogarin Trail.
-The entrance is hidden just a few metres off the main road facing the volcano.
+The entrance is hidden just a few meters off the main road facing the volcano.
 You will see a sign board at the entrance of the road.

 The Bogarin Trail Map